Before you access Settings

 If you require assistance in extending and/or configuring your Nimbus services for PSTN our support will gladly assist you:

-Refer to the external reference: Microsoft Teams add-on licenses.
+Refer to the external reference: Microsoft Teams PSTN connectivity options and Microsoft Teams add-on licenses.

-Allows to configure additional information (codes, context) that may be shown alongside a service call.
+Allows to configure additional information (context, codes) that may be or provided alongside a service call session.

 By adding Context a separate URL (e.g. a CRM or Support-Tool) can be opened in additional browser tab.